Doing your family history online – 50 best websites for family history

 Find the graves of ancestors among 159 million grave records worldwide, search for cemeteries and surnames, add burial records, create virtual memorials and much more, such as photos, famous graves, interesting epitaphs and monuments and posthumous reunions.

-38. The Internet Archive
+36. The Internet Archive - free digitised books

 Search through millions of free out-of-copyright books – covering a mind-blowing variety of topics, from parish registers and village histories to old industries and occupations, maps, architecture – in this extensive non-profit digital library, along with films, audio files and billions of saved web pages.
 This website is very easy to use but alternative digital libraries include Project Gutenberg and Google Books.